gvwilson/thirdbit/src/fiction/iffy/index.md

 She left plenty of slack so that the bots could pull their heads out if they needed to.

 When she was done,
-the three bots that had all of their legs waited patiently in a line behind the dolly, the cable looped around their necks.
+three of the bots waited patiently in a line behind the dolly, the cable looped around their necks.

-"Come on, you," she said to the bot that was missing part of its leg.
+"Come on, you," she said to the one with the missing foreleg.
 "Up you get."
 She put her hand where its neck would have been and tugged it forward.
 Limping,